millanek/tutorials/Evolgen2023/README.md

 ```
 <p align="center"><img src="img/no_geneflow_correctedPvals.png" alt="DstatNoGF-PvalsCorrected\*" width="600"></p>

 However, even after applying the BH correction there are three p-values which look significant.
 These are all false discoveries.
-Here comes an important scientific lesson - that even if we apply statistical tests correctly, seeing a p-value below 0.05 is not a proof that the null hypothesis is false.
+Here comes an important scientific lesson: even if we apply statistical tests correctly, seeing a p-value below 0.05 is not a proof that the null hypothesis is false.
 All hypothesis testing has [false positives and false negatives](https://en.wikipedia.org/wiki/Type_I_and_type_II_errors).
 It may be helpful to focus less on statistical testing and aim for a more nuanced understanding of the dataset, as argued for example in this [Nature commentary](https://www.nature.com/articles/d41586-019-00857-9).

 Therefore, we should also plot the f4-ratio, which estimates the proportion of genome affected by geneflow.
 It turns out that this is perhaps the most reliable - all the f4-ratio values are tiny, as they should be for a dataset without geneflow.